WrinkleRelease/Composing-In-Markdown/README.md

 ### | 1.3.
 Visual Studio Code

-Install Visual Studio Code With `winget`
+Install Visual Studio Code
+- With `winget`
-Hit the Windows key on the keyboard, type `cmd` and open a CMD window In CMD type `winget install --id Microsoft.VisualStudioCode -s winget` Or [download and install][1]
+    - Hit the Windows key on the keyboard, type `cmd` and open a CMD window
+    -  In CMD, type `winget install --id Microsoft.VisualStudioCode -s winget`
+    - Hit `Enter`
+- Or [download and install][1]

 Once inside of VS, go to `View > Extensions`.
-Search for and install the extensions below.
+Search for, and install, the extensions below.
 I've also included some color themes I find easier to write with:

 - Better Fountain
   - [Better Fountain] features